ddworken/hishtory/README.md

 <summary>Self-Hosting</summary>
 By default, hiSHtory relies on a backend for syncing.
 All data is end-to-end encrypted, so the backend can't view your history.

 But if you'd like to self-host the hishtory backend, you can!
-The backend is a simple go binary in `backend/server/server.go` that uses postgres to store data.
-Check out the [`docker-compose.yml`](https://github.com/ddworken/hishtory/blob/master/backend/server/docker-compose.yml) file for an example config to start a hiSHtory server and how to configure it.
+The backend is a simple go binary in `backend/server/server.go`.
+It can either use SQLite or Postgres for persistence.

+Check out the [`docker-compose.yml`](https://github.com/ddworken/hishtory/blob/master/backend/server/docker-compose.yml) file for an example config to start a hiSHtory server using postgres.

+If you want to use a SQLite backend, you can do so by setting the `HISHTORY_SQLITE_DB` environment variable to point to a file.
+It will then create a SQLite DB at the given location.
 </details>

 <details>